cosmos/cosmjs/packages/cli/README.md

 ## Extended helpers

-The above code shows you the use of the API and various objects and is a great way to learn how to embed cosmwasm-js into your project.
+The above code shows you the use of the API and various objects and is a great way to learn how to embed cosmjs into your project.
 However, if you just want a cli to perform some quick queries on a chain, you can use an extended set of helpers:

 Start with `./bin/cosmwasm-cli --init examples/helpers.ts`